-What is the impact of banning candidates with a criminal history from contesting the election?
+What is the impact of banning candidates with a criminal history from elections?
 As discussed above, this is a relevant policy question in India and many other countries.

-To model this kind of policy, we consider a counterfactual scenario where we make it prohibitively costly to choose the criminal type (Type 4) for both parties.
-Although Type 3 also contains some candidates with criminal history, Type 4 candidates always have a criminal history (Table 4).
-They are also wealthier, and thus more closely match the kind of criminal candidates who are often considered problematic in the Indian context (see Vaishnav (2017)).
+To model this kind of policy, we consider a counterfactual scenario where we make it prohibitively costly to choose the criminal Type 4 for both parties.
+Although Type 3 also contains some candidates with criminal history, Type 4 candidates always have a criminal history (Table 3).
+They are also wealthier, and thus more closely match the kind of criminal candidates who are considered problematic in the Indian context (Vaishnav 2017).